VictorTu2/BUS-461A/README.md

 # BUS-461A
-This repository is used to store my BUS-461 assignments.
+The purpose of this repository is to have a space for me to store all my assignments done for BUS 461.